ShengqiangSKR/ABAQUS-Python/README.md

 3) How to write the results to an excel file.

 ## Some Hints
-1) The models what i use are simple.
-And the challenges you actually met must be much trickier.
-2) I will finish the upload slowly.(i feel sorry for that =.=)
+1) I will finish the upload slowly.(i feel sorry for that =.=)
-3) As long as i am still a CAE engineer, i will continue upload more scripts for ABAQUS.
+2) As long as i am still a CAE engineer, i will continue upload more scripts for ABAQUS.

+### script1-SURFIO
+This is a script for surface definition transformation between abaqus and hypermesh.
+Stat:
+1) ABAQUS -> HYPERMESH  finished
+2) hypermesh -> ABAQUS  ongoing